 What is an FUE hair transplant?

-FUE – or Follicular Unit Extraction is the process of replacing lost or thinning hair by transplanting healthy follicles from a donor area of the head.
-FUE is a minimally invasive hair restoration option that demands skill and precision to achieve the best result.
+FUE – or Follicular Unit Extraction is a hair transplant process that replaces lost or thinning hair by taking healthy follicles from a donor area of the head (usually the back and sides) and transplanting them to a thinning area of the head, such as the hairline or crown.
+FUE is a minimally invasive hair restoration option that demands skill and precision and achieves the best and most natural result.

 How FUE works